isographlabs/isograph/docs-website/docs/backlog.md

 ## GraphQL conf 2024 priorities

 - VSCode extension: syntax highlighting
-- Loadable fields: id from args, (args) => [id, foo]
+- Loadable fields:
+  - generate types from missing args
+  - pass correct params to fields when variables are renamed in query text
 - Network errors
 - Userland impl of pagination, live queries, useQueryLoader (w/ intersection observer)
 - Load normalization ASTs (etc) when a non-null network response is received.
 Does this require `as Foo`?
   - load normalization ASTs for loadable fields after a request is made

-### id from args

-- validate that each field selection has the right variables and handle missing args
-- update type gen and query gen to show missing args

 ## GraphQL conf 2024 nice-to-haves